 Promoted to Air Commodore in Dec 12 he was appointed as the Head of Defence Operational Capability within the MoD.

 In March 2015, he assumed command of the Typhoon Force leading it through a period of considerable growth and operational commitments.
-He assumes the role of AOC 11 Group and Chief of Staff Operations at HQ AIR command in October 2018.
+He became Air Officer Commanding 11 Group and Chief of Staff Operations at HQ AIR Command in October 2018.

 Formed on 1st April, the Group only existed for just over a month before being disbanded.